nathangiose/nathangiose/README.md

 I am a hard-working, goal-driven leader that makes the best out of every moment.
 I always work towards getting the best results.
 I am empathic by nature so I always do things in a way that everyone will be happy.
 I have pronounced troubleshooting skills.
 My communication and interaction with peers, managers, and supervisors are excellent- when the need arises.
 I have always been interested in modernizing and creating content on computers.

-Skills: JS / HTML / CSS / PYTHON / VBScript / VB.NET / SASS
+Skills: JS / HTML / CSS / PYTHON / VBScript / VB.NET / SASS / VUE
+Databases: SQL / NoSQL / Mongodb / Postgres&PGadmin4

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning all the code I already know, to the fullest.
-- 🤔 I’m looking for help with Vanilla JavaScript and three.js
+- 🤔 I’m looking for help with Vanilla JavaScript, three.js, and C#
 - 📫 How to reach me: You can email nathangiose@gmail.com
 - ⚡ Fun fact: Full-Stack Developers are Developers Lite